Federal Crime Lawyers – Coeur d’Alene & North Idaho

 We Understand How To Build A Strong Defense Against Federal Charges

+In need of federal crime lawyers?
+We can help.
 The federal government has significant resources available to prosecute federal criminal charges.
 If you are facing federal charges, you deserve representation that understands the different rules of federal court and how to make them work for you.

 We offer a strong defense against a wide variety of federal criminal charges, including: